 Alternatively anyone who prefers can bring suitable forms with them, whether made or found.
 One of these needs to be properly 3D i.e. modelled on most sides (such as a head, or a figure .. but doesn’t have to be) and the other two should be flat i.e. modelled from just one side.
 Full guidance on the options including size limit and complexity is given in the separate document entitled ‘Guidance for bringing test-objects’ which will be sent after application.

 Throughout the five days I try to strike a comfortable balance between practical work and the delivery of essential technical knowledge.
-The practical emphasis of the course is on mouldmaking using a standard, general-purpose silicone rubber and then casting in a few of the most commonly used materials .. principally polyurethane resin, casting plaster and polymer-modified plaster ( aka.‘Jesmonite’ ).
+The practical emphasis of the course is on mouldmaking using a standard, general-purpose silicone rubber and then casting in a few of the most commonly used materials .. principally polyurethane resin, casting plaster and polymer-modified plaster ( aka.‘Jesmonite’, the most commonly known version ).
 We will be making both simple, 1-part moulds from flat objects and a more complex 2-part mould for a fully 3D object.

 Making a 1-part mould just involves pouring silicone rubber as a ‘block’ around it but for the 3D objects we will be using the more advanced technique of thickening the silicone rubber to a paste which can be spread on as a thinner, more economical layer.
 When silicone is used in this way it needs a plaster support known as the mould jacket to keep it in shape.
 In addition to casting with the above materials we will also be working with fillers and colourants, and we will compare methods for both solid and hollow casting.